-Colors: Original Mystic has a black body and a white head.
-Rechargeable Mystic comes in either mostly-black or mostly-hot-pink.
-The only white portions are the neck and control pad.
+Colors: Original Mystic has a black or hot pink body and a white head.
+Rechargeable Mystic comes in either mostly-black or mostly-hot-pink; the only white portions are the neck and control pad.
 Unless you really have to have pink, though, I’d choose black on the Mystic.
-The Mini Magic only comes in hot pink for now and I noticed something – the plastic body can get stained.
+The Mini Magic comes in pink, dark blue or black – the pink plastic body can get stained.
 I stored it touching a black leather item, and there are now permanent black smudge marks.
 Since it didn’t happen to the part that touches my body, it’s not a huge issue but it makes it look dirty.

 Traveling with the Rechargeables: For those who own a Lelo toy, we’re spoiled.
 They can be locked for travel so that they won’t turn on – Vibratex didn’t add that feature.